Silver Oak

 Silver Oak Trivia

 How impressions (and prices) have changed since Silver Oak’s first review: “Unfortunately, Sliver Oak’s first vintage was 1972, one of the poorest Red wine vintages in the Napa Valley in the past decade.
 Even so, the ’72 Cabernet from Silver Oak is a very fine Claret, even if it is a bit overpriced at $6 per bottle.”
-The Cabernet’s current edition sells for nearly 25 times that price.
+The Napa Valley Cabernet’s current edition sells for nearly 30 times that price.

 Silver Oak’s website has more information about the winery’s history and evolution.